-With a passion for teaching, in 2012 Marie founded The Woodlands ChamberFest, an annual week-long workshop teaching young students communication, collaboration, and leadership through chamber music.
+With a passion for teaching, in 2012 Marie founded The Woodlands ChamberFest, an annual week-long workshop teaching young students communication, collaboration and leadership through chamber music.
+The Woodlands ChamberFest continues to grow in size and is sponsored as an educational program of The Cynthia Woods Mitchell Pavilion.
 From 2016-17 Marie taught as a Teaching Artist for the New York Philharmonic.
-Marie also enjoys inspiring viola fans around the world through her Viola Tips with Violamad videos on YouTube.
+In addition to private instruction, Marie enjoys sharing her expertise through her Viola Tips with Violamad videos on YouTube, which continue to inspire viola fans around the world.

 Marie holds a Master of Music and Bachelor of Music degree from The Juilliard School and currently resides in Bremen.
-She is also addicted to running, having completed nine marathons including Boston and New York, and loves the color pink.
+She enjoys biking and running, having completed nine marathons including Boston and New York, and loves everything pink.

 Praised by The Philadelphia Inquirer for his “glowing refinement,” violist Luke Fleming's performances have been described by The Strad as “confident and expressive...playing with uncanny precision," and lauded by Gramophone for their "superlative technical and artistic execution.”
 Festival appearances include the Marlboro Music School and Festival, the Steans Institute at Ravinia, Perlman Music Program, the Norfolk and Great Lakes Chamber Music Festivals, the Melbourne Festival, Bravo!Vail, and Festival Mozaic.
 Formerly the violist of the internationally acclaimed Attacca Quartet, he has served as Artist-in-Residence for the Metropolitan Museum of Art and received the National Federation of Music Clubs Centennial Chamber Music Award.
 He was awarded First Prize at the Osaka International Chamber Music Competition and top prizes at the Melbourne International Chamber Music Competition.

 In 2015, Mr. Fleming became the Founding Artistic Director of both the Manhattan Chamber Players, a New York-based chamber music collective, and the Crescent City Chamber Music Festival.
-He has performed as a guest artist with the Pacifica, Solera, Serafin, and Canterbury Quartets, the Eroica and Gryphon Trios, the Chamber Music Society of Lincoln Center, Sejong Soloists, Ensemble Connect, the Orchestra of St. Luke’s, and the New York Classical Players, and has given masterclasses at UCLA, Louisiana State University, Ithaca College, Columbus State University, Syracuse University, Melbourne University, and the New Orleans Center for Creative Arts, among others.
-He has served on the faculties of the Innsbrook Institute, Renova Music Festival, Festival del Lago, and Houston ChamberFest, and Fei Tian College and is Lecturer-in-Residence for the concert series Project: Music Heals Us.
+He is also a founding member of the Delaware-based Serafin Ensemble.
+He has performed as a guest artist with the Escher, Pacifica, Serafin, and Solera String Quartets, the Eroica, Lysander, and Gryphon Piano Trios, the Chamber Music Society of Lincoln Center, Decoda, Ensemble Connect, Sejong Soloists, the Orchestra of St. Luke’s, and the New York Classical Players, and has given masterclasses at UCLA, Louisiana State University, Ithaca College, Columbus State University, Syracuse University, Melbourne University, and the New Orleans Center for Creative Arts, among others.
+Mr. Fleming has served on the faculties of the Innsbrook Institute, Renova Music Festival, Festival del Lago, and Houston ChamberFest, and Fei Tian College and is Lecturer-in-Residence for the concert series Project: Music Heals Us.

 Violinist Francis Liu specializes in period performances spanning from the Baroque through the Romantic.
-He is based in New York City, where he performs with Baroque ensembles New York Baroque Inc., the Sebastians, Holy Trinity Lutheran, and Trinity Wall Street Baroque Orchestra.
+He lives in New York City, where he performs with New York Baroque, Inc. and the Sebastians.
+Francis travels frequently, and appears regularly with groups in Boston (Boston Baroque, Handel & Haydn Society), Philadelphia (Tempesta di Mare) and Washington, DC (National Cathedral).

 Cellist Mitchell Lyon approaches music making with a zest for harnessing the unique power of musical experience.
 At home with audiences of all types, he has performed in venues ranging from Carnegie Hall to intimate house concerts.

-A native of Philadelphia, Mitch has performed extensively as a soloist, chamber musician, and in orchestras throughout the United States, France, and the United Kingdom He also explores in an interest in a wide variety of styles and his group Empire Wild will release their EP ‘Paper Seasons’ in the spring of 2019.
+A native of Philadelphia, Mitch has performed extensively as a soloist, chamber musician, and in orchestras throughout the United States, France, and the United Kingdom.
+This past season he performed concerts on both coasts with his cello and piano duo, the Lyon-Sasaki duo, performing ‘Landscapes’, a program exploring the power of nature and the threat of climate change.
+He also explores in an interest in a wide variety of styles - his crossover trio Empire Wild released their EP ‘Paper Seasons’ in the spring of 2019, and performed at The University of Iowa’s Cello Dayz festival in the fall.

 Passionate in his quest to spread the joy of music to young performers, Mitch has taught the children of New York through various Juilliard-funded fellowship programs at schools including Children’s Promise Zone and Harlem Promise Academy II.
 As a director of Juilliard’s student-run outreach organization, ARTreach, Mitch led several Juilliard teams to New Orleans, reaching out to children displaced by Hurricane Katrina and doing hands-on labor with Habitat for Humanity.
 Mitch continues his educational outreach mission in his current role as Teaching Artist Faculty for the New York Philharmonic School Partnership Program.